Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/object-orientation.md

 ## Shared concerns

-There are, of course, cases where it makes sense for a property or method to belong to the class as a whole... i.e. for it to be declared as `static`.
+There are, of course, cases where it makes sense for a property or method to belong to the class as a whole... i.e., for it to be declared as `static`.

 --